 That prisons as institutions operate in ways that systematically undermine the safety and well-being of both staff and prisoners is a strong argument for closing them down.
 For as long we have prisons, the Prison Service just has to do a lot better to ensure that all prisoners, including trans prisoners, are held in safe, respectful conditions.

 Second, the needs and welfare of female prisoners in particular need to be front and centre in decisions over the housing of male-born transgender prisoners in women's prisons.
 As I also wrote:

 When it comes to the proper management of prisons, it is important that the welfare and safety needs of all prisoners are taken into account.

 My concern about the current approach is that it is appears to privilege the subjective feelings of particular, largely male, prisoners, at the expense of the needs of those prisoners, largely women, who have to live with the decisions imposed upon them.

 Not unreasonably, many feel that the needs and interests of female prisoners are being ignored or devalued.

 There are a number of good reasons why the needs and welfare of female prisoners are important considerations.
 This is not least of all because many are survivors of, often grotesque, male violence, with triggering and retraumatisation a very real issue.

-As the recent report from Women and Girls Scotland points out:
+As the recent report from Women and Girls in Scotland points out:

 Those who dismiss such legitimate and very important considerations as mere transphobia are not engaging with any seriousness in what everyone can agree is a difficult, complex and emotive policy challenge.